 There’s a menu of retirement plans for the small employer

-When selecting a retirement plan to offer employees, employers and their tax advisors should consider the business’s goals, finances, employees – and the tax implications
+When selecting retirement plans to offer employees, small business owners should consider their goals, finances, employees, and tax implications with advisors

 Everything on the menu has a price.
 This article will examine the factors that small business employers and their tax advisors should consider when deciding whether to offer a retirement plan, and how that plan will factor into the business’s future.